PatrikAAberg/dmce/README.md

     $ dmce-setup

-The above will install the neccesary executables, create a default .dmceconfig file at /home/$USER and a set up a dmce configuration directory at /home/$USER/.config.
+The above will install the neccesary executables, create a default .dmceconfig file at /home/$USER and a set up a DMCE configuration directory at /home/$USER/.config.
 Modify the files in this directory to directly control DMCE behaviour OR use the "dmce-set-profile" utility AND/OR use override switches available for the (dmce) tool itself.
 The first two will be persistent, the last one will be be used one-time only.

 ## Contents